Drover Town Historic District

-Drover Town Historic District is a national historic district located at Huntington, Huntington County, Indiana.
-The district includes 231 contributing buildings, 2 contributing structures, and 1 contributing object in a predominantly residential section of Huntington.
+Drover Town Historic District is a national historic district located at Huntington, Indiana.
+The district includes 231 contributing buildings, two contributing structures, and one contributing object in a predominantly residential section of Huntington.
 It developed between about 1857 and 1930 and includes notable examples of Federal, Greek Revival, Gothic Revival, Italianate, and Queen Anne style architecture.
 Located in the district are the separately listed German Reformed Church, Samuel Purviance House, and William Street School.
 Other notable buildings include the William Drover House (c.
 1880), John Rhoads House (1896), and Griffiths Block (1896).
+The area was founded by Prussian immigrant, Henry Dover in 1857.

 It was listed on the National Register of Historic Places in 2006.